johnwcowan/r7rs-work/ProcessesCowan.md

 `env`

-Specifies an alist that maps strings to strings to become the initial environment of the child process.
+Specifies an alist that maps strings to strings, which becomes the initial environment of the child process.
 If omitted, the child process has the same environment as the parent.

 `group`

-If the value is #f or omitted, the child process belongs to the same process group and session as the parent process.
+If the value is `#f` or the key is omitted, the child process belongs to the same process group and session as the parent process.
 If `mode` in an exact integer, it specifies the process group id to which the child process will belong.
 If it is the symbol `new` it belongs to the same session but in a new process group.
-If it is the symbol `new-session`, it belongs to a new session and a new process group;
-in Windows this implies a new console.
+If it is the symbol `new-session`, it belongs to a new session and a new process group; in Windows this implies a new console.

+`wait`

+If the value is `#f` or the key is omitted, `make-process` returns as soon as the child process is created.
+If the value is `#t`, `make-process` returns when the child terminates.

 ## Process object accessors